From A Wiki of Ice and Fire

 After learning of the broken pact, Walder secretly begins conversing with Tywin Lannister for terms to bring House Frey back as a supporter of the Iron Throne.
 Tywin also communicates with Roose Bolton and Sybell and Rolph Spicer and develops a devious ploy in which Walder lures Robb to the Twins, under the pretense of an invite to another marriage pact, to allegedly forgive Robb's broken vow.

 The marriage, between Edmure Tully and Walder's daughter Roslin Frey, is an invitation which Robb cannot decline after already giving slight to his allies once.
-After Robb's arrival he apologizes for his slight and Catelyn Tully asks for bread and salt to secure guest right.
+After Robb and his army arrive, he apologizes for his slight and Catelyn Tully asks for bread and salt to secure guest right.
+Roose Bolton brings five hundred horse and three thousand foot to the Twins, mostly men from the Dreadfort, as well as some Karstarks whose loyalty is in question after Robb's execution of Lord Rickard Karstark.

 There is a feast and songs are sung including "Iron Lances" and "The Queen Took Off Her Sandal, the King Took Off His Crown".
 The main food is pink lamb.